red2n/home/README.md

 ### Accurate Salary Determination:
 The system uses objective data analysis to determine a candidate's salary, ensuring that it is fair and consistent with industry standards.

+[^1]: My reference.
+[^2]: Spring Cloud Gateway.
+  This allows you to have a footnote with multiple lines.
+[^note]:
+    Named footnotes will still render with numbers instead of the text but allow easier identification and linking.
+    This footnote also has been made with a different syntax using 4 spaces for new lines.